Benefits Of Adding Variety in Tennis Training

 Ratio: 70 percent on the court, 30 percent off-court training; Phase length: 2–4 weeks

 Competition: This phase is all about physically peaking, so involves very low volume and high intensity.
 The focus is to maintain the tennis fitness level and fine-tune physical capabilities.
 On-court sessions should be match-specific.
-Off-court sessions should consist of foot speed, power, agility, and reaction.
+Off-court sessions should consist of foot speed, power, agility, reaction, and injury prevention.
 Phase length is dependent on the level of the player and their tournament schedule.

-TRANSITION: This is a time for players to rest and recover, with little-to-no time on court.
+This is a time for players to rest and recover, with little-to-no time on court.
 Players can engage in other sports at a moderate level.
-During this phase players often feel guilty about not hitting, but the rest and recovery help them prepare for the workload ahead and provides the opportunity to assess, set goals, and plan for the future.
+During this phase, players often feel guilty about not hitting, but the rest and recovery will help them prepare for the workload ahead and provide the opportunity to assess, set goals, and plan for the future.
 It’s all about achieving the right balance.

 Phase length: 1–3 weeks